Al Capone: Boss

-An ambush in January 1925 left Capone shaken but unhurt.
+An ambush in January 1925 left Capone shaken, but unhurt.
 Twelve days later, Torrio was returning from a shopping trip when he was shot several times.
-After recovering, he effectively resigned and handed control to Capone, aged 26, who became the new boss of an organization that took in illegal breweries and a transportation network that reached to Canada, with political and law-enforcement protection.
+After recovering, he effectively resigned and handed control over to Capone, aged 26, who became the new boss of an organization that took in illegal breweries and a transportation network that reached to Canada, with political and law-enforcement protection.
 In turn, he was able to use more violence to increase revenue.
 Any establishment that refused to purchase liquor from Capone often got blown up, and as many as 100 people were killed in such bombings during the 1920s.
 Rivals saw Capone as responsible for the proliferation of brothels in the city.

 Capone often enlisted the help of local members of the black community into his operations; jazz musicians Milt Hinton and Lionel Hampton had uncles who worked for Capone on Chicago's South Side.
 A fan of jazz as well, Capone once asked clarinetist Johnny Dodds to play a number that Dodds did not know; Capone split a $100 bill in half and told Dodds that he would get the other half when he learned it.
 Capone also sent two bodyguards to accompany jazz pianist Earl Hines on a road trip.

 Capone indulged in custom suits, cigars, gourmet food and drink, and female companionship.
 He was particularly known for his flamboyant and costly jewelry.
-His favorite responses to questions about his activities were: "I am just a businessman, giving the people what they want"; and, "All I do is satisfy a public demand."
+His favorite responses to questions about his activities were "I am just a businessman, giving the people what they want" and "All I do is satisfy a public demand".
 Capone had become a national celebrity and talking point.